Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 * Source files follow the Python syntax code conventions.
 For example:
-    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code (a so-called code block) is indented with 4 spaces, an indentation mistake will result in a compiler error. use only spaces: convert all tabs to spaces if necessary (?? other noteworthy conventions)
+    no need for semi-colons to end lines, no curly braces around functions or methods, each new level of code (a so-called *code block*) is indented with 4 spaces, an indentation mistake will result in a compiler error. a code block can contain a number of consecutive code lines with the same indentation code blocks can be nested: the nested block is indented as a whole (see also § 5.1).

+    use only spaces: convert all tabs to spaces if necessary (?? other noteworthy conventions)